-- Beat butter and sugar
+Beat butter and sugar

     - Add the molasses egg, vanilla, pumpkin pie spice, and mix well.

     - Add the flour, baking powder, salt and blend until all combined.

-- Roll cookies on floured surface and cut with gingerbread boy cookie cutter
+    - Roll cookies on a floured surface and cut with gingerbread boy cookie cutter

-- Place each tray of cut-out cookies in fridge for 10 minutes or until chilled
+    - Place each tray of cut-out cookies in the fridge for 10 minutes or until chilled

     - Bake at 400 degrees for 7-9 minutes or until edges are firm and lightly golden.

     - Remove from baking sheets after a minute and once they are completely cooled.